NCECA’s 60th conference, Volumes, takes place in Detroit, Michigan, March 25 - 28, 2026.

 NCECA’s 60th conference, Volumes, takes place in Detroit, Michigan, March 25 - 28, 2026

-Volumes, the 60th conference of the National Council on Education for the Ceramic Arts (NCECA), explores diverse cultures, material-driven experimentation, and conceptual frameworks that animate art created through clay.
+Volumes, the 60th conference of the National Council on Education for the Ceramic Arts (NCECA), explores material-driven experimentation and conceptual frameworks that animate art created through clay.
 The essential energy of voices and sounds of the Detroit region catalyzes this conference’s theme.

 Like the subterranean networks that connect trees in a forest, the meanings of words have roots that we can connect through etymology.
 Some of the earliest known artifacts containing writing were produced on scrolling spirals of papyrus that ancient Roman historians called volumen.
 The same underlying spiraling structure abides within pots, figures, and other forms fashioned from clay coils since ancient times.
 Today, neural networks carrying and harvesting volumes of information are generating Artificial Intelligence that will change how we learn, work, and create.